mobizt/FirebaseClient/README.md

 >

 > [!WARNING]
-> Only in `PlatformIO IDE`, if you are using `Arduino® UNO R4 WiFi` board and using the `Firebase Realtime Database`, your `Arduino® UNO R4 WiFi` board will stop with the error: `"Fault on interrupt or bare metal(no OS) environment"`.
+> Known problem in `PlatformIO IDE` compilation, if you are using `Arduino® UNO R4 WiFi` board and using the `Firebase Realtime Database`, your `Arduino® UNO R4 WiFi` board will stop with the error: `"Fault on interrupt or bare metal(no OS) environment"`.
-> This is the error related to the `Realtime Database` server certificate issue in WiFiS3 library that compiled with `PlatformIO IDE` even you upload SSL root certificates of `Realtime Database` server using the Arduino IDE tool.
+> This is the error related to the `Realtime Database` server certificate issue in WiFiS3 library that compiled with `PlatformIO IDE` even you are already uploaded the SSL root certificates of `Realtime Database` server using the Arduino IDE Certificate Upload tool.
-> This is problem is only specific to `Firebase Realtime Database` in `Arduino® UNO R4 WiFi` which compiled using `PlatformIO IDE` only.
+> This problem is only specific to `Firebase Realtime Database` in `Arduino® UNO R4 WiFi` which compiled using `PlatformIO IDE` only.

 For Arduino IDE, the ESP8266 Core SDK can be installed through **Boards Manager**.